digital-asset/daml-katacoda/upgrading/extending-daml-models/1_package_ids.md

 `create-daml-app` package depend on the `daml-prim` package.
 If you look at the outputs above you see that it's package ID stayed constant.

-In the next step you'll learn how to extend your DAML model by creating a new `forum` package depending on the `create-daml-app` package.
+In the next step you'll learn how to extend your Daml model by creating a new `forum` package depending on the `create-daml-app` package.
 This way you don't touch the package ID of your already deployed packages.